Vasco-jofra/Vasco-jofra.github.io/_mini_articles/2020-10-06-2_C_infinite_args.md

 tags: ["mini", "programming", "C"]
 ---

-In C functions that receive no arguments can receive an arbitrary amount of arguments :o.
+In C, functions that receive no arguments can receive an arbitrary amount of arguments. :O

 ```c
 #include <stdio.h>